Best cheap TVs: Seven great value TVs

 The R50A7200GTUK model repeats the same trick as its R50B7120UK predecessor in packing in even more value at a similar price.

-The number of smarts featured in the Hisense R50A7200GTUK Roku TV is only behind the likes of Samsung models such as the QN90A and AU7100.
-There is Freeview Play (which Samsung lacks), and that brings the catch-up apps into play like iPlayer and ITV Hub.
-There’s also a wide range of streaming apps like Netflix, Disney+, Apple TV+ among others, and the Roku OS has been updated to support AirPlay 2 for iPhone screen mirroring and Apple HomeKit, with Alexa and Google assistant also available.
+The number of smarts in the Hisense R50A7200GTUK Roku TV is excellent.
+There is Freeview Play that brings the catch-up apps into play like iPlayer and ITVX.
+There’s also a wide range of streaming apps like Netflix, Disney+, Apple TV+ among others, while the Roku OS has been updated to support AirPlay 2 streaming and Apple HomeKit.
+Alexa and Google assistant voice control is also available through connected smart speakers.

-Build quality is fine, the slimness of the rear panel means the Hisense Roku doesn’t jut out much when wall-mounted, and with most of the connections side-facing it’s easier to plug sources in.
+Build quality is fine.
+The slimness of the rear panel means the Hisense Roku doesn’t jut out much when wall-mounted, and with most of the connections side-facing it’s easy to plug sources in.
 Assembling the TV is simply a case of slotting in the feet, tightening the screws and turning the TV on.

 Picture quality is similar to the B7120UK.
-We observed it lacked the contrast and brightness to produce a dynamic HDR performance with its peak brightness of around 300 nits.
-But its native 4K performance was full of detail and colours naturally portrayed – we don’t think many will be disappointed by what it serves up.
+We observed it lacked the contrast and brightness to produce a dynamic HDR performance like the Sony X85L and Samsung Q80D.
+Its peak brightness is only around 300 nits but its native 4K performance offered solid detail and colours are naturally portrayed – we don’t think many will be disappointed by what it serves up.

-Sound quality, however, was a disappointment, struggling to convey the action scenes in a film like Tenet with dynamism or excitement, and proving to be messy when playing music through its speakers.
+The sound quality is disappointing.
+It struggles to convey the action scenes with dynamism or excitement, and proves messy when playing music.
 As is the case with many of the best cheap TVs on this list, a soundbar would help.

 Reviewer: Kob Monney